ledm/bgc-val-public/README.md

 Also, several example configuration files are available in the `ini`.

-* Many of these fields can be defined in the `[Global]` section, and ommited here, as long as they are the same between all the analyses.
+* Many of these fields can be defined in the `[Global]` section, and omitted here, as long as they are the same between all the analyses.
   For instance, the model calendar, defined in `model_cal` is unlikely to differ between analyses.
   More details below in the [Global Section](#Global_Section_of_the_configuration file) section.